 Welcome to CartGenie!

-This guide will walk you through migrating your existing Webflow Ecommerce site, orders, and products to CatGenie.
+This guide will walk you through migrating your existing Webflow Ecommerce site, orders, and products to CartGenie.
 CartGenie makes it easy to migrate these items to either a new CMS site (recommended) or in parallel within the same existing Ecommerce site.

 Create a new account to get started by going to the link below.
 If you have an existing account, you can simply click “Add Store” in the store selector popup in the bottom left menu of CartGenie.